Every Tree Has a Permit

 20 minutes from our base

-Working in Lexington means understanding that every tree matters — to the homeowner, to the neighbors, to the Tree Warden, and to the town.
-We've been doing careful, permitted tree work on Lexington's premium properties for decades.
+Working in Lexington means understanding that every tree matters — to the homeowner, to the neighbours, to the Tree Warden, and to the town.
+We have been doing careful, permitted tree work on Lexington's premium properties since the Clinton administration.

 We Navigate the Tree Bylaw So You Don't Have To

 Lexington's Tree Bylaw is one of the tightest in the state.
 On private property during major construction, any tree 8 inches or larger in the setback zones is protected — removal requires a permit, Tree Warden review, and a mitigation plan that can mean replanting or paying $200 per inch of trunk diameter.
 Trees 24 inches and larger get hit with 4x mitigation.
-We've been through this process on dozens of Lexington properties.
-We know exactly what the Tree Warden needs to see and how to get approvals efficiently.
+(Yes, that math is as cheerful as it sounds.)
+We have filed enough Lexington permits to know which forms the Tree Warden wants in which order.
+You tell us which tree needs work; we handle the paperwork.

 Historic District Expertise

 About 2,000 Lexington properties sit within local historic districts — including the Battle Green area, along Massachusetts Avenue, and the Munroe Tavern corridor.
-Tree work in these districts faces scrutiny from both the Tree Warden and the Historical Commission.
-We treat every job in these areas with the care it demands: precise cuts, minimal site disturbance, and documentation that satisfies both preservation and safety requirements.
+Tree work in these districts gets a second pair of eyes from the Historical Commission alongside the Tree Warden.
+Precise cuts, minimal site disturbance, documentation that keeps preservation and safety both happy.
+If the house out front predates the town's first telephone pole, the tree out back gets the white-glove version of the job.

 Premium Properties, Premium Standards